 2018-02-23, 2PM: Conversation

-Please join the Working Groups artists Carolyn Sortor and Michael A. Morris together with artists Janeil Engelstad and Vicki Meek for a conversation about the exhibition, libraries, art, and activism.
+Please join Working Groups artists Carolyn Sortor and Michael A. Morris together with artists Janeil Engelstad and Vicki Meek for a conversation about the exhibition, libraries, art, and activism.
 More info about the participants here.

 Works included in the exhibition: